FraunhoferIVI/FlexPath/README.md

 ## TL;DR

-Train a neural network to predict *where paths can go* (Stage 1), then cheaply adapt it to decide *which path you actually want* (Stage 2) — shortest, safest, semantic-aware, or waypoint-guided — all from the same pretrained model.
+Train a neural network to predict *where paths can go* (Stage 1), then cheaply adapt it to decide *which path you actually want* (Stage 2), shortest, safest, semantic-aware, or waypoint-guided, all from the same pretrained model.

 | Optimal Paths                                 | Obstacle Avoidance                                  | Semantic Avoidance                                 | Waypoint                                       |